HOME STORE REVIEWS INTERVIEWS FEO AMANTE THEATER SCIENCE MOMENT UNFAIR RACIAL CLICHÉ ALERT

 "Where are their cell phones?"

 2. Cell phones?
 In 1993?
 You mean the Motorola International 3300 bricks with one pound batteries, long antennas, and the 50 yard range that couldn't penetrate drywall?
 Or the IBM Simon?
-The world's first "smart phone", meaning any phone that could do anything other than be a phone - like also be a calculator and/or run a word processor - was was larger than most Walkie Talkies and featured a short battery life.
+The world's first "smart phone", meaning any phone that could do anything other than be a phone - like also be a calculator and/or run a word processor - was larger than most Walkie Talkies and featured a short battery life.

 Without going into spoilers the movie addresses this question completely and makes it a humorous part of the story as well, right up to including a character so bad at their job that they only exacerbate the problem.